 I just tied it in a double knot and cut the ends off where I wanted them.
 I used a dot of hot glue to hold it in place but that’s optional.
 You could add arms and legs if you want too.
 I’ve seen some with ornament mittens that were used.
 Maybe for my next one!

-In this tutorial, I show you how to make a bunny for Easter using the same supplies and also have a free bunny face SVG file too.
+If you want a DIY nightlight for the Spring, make sure to check out how to make a bunny one using the same supplies and also have a free bunny face SVG file too.

 You can see the extra rainbow sparkles when you’re up close!
 If you like glitter as much as I do, check out how to make personalized glitter ornaments here!